Accessing team settings

 Ticket Type

-Classification as Request or Incident
+Classification as Request, Incident, or Change

 Due Date